koraybey/seen-challenge/README.md

 You may view and edit the configuration by navigating to `.github/workflows/checks.yml`.

 If you edit these tests, you do not have to open a PR to check if your changes work correctly.
-Install [act](https://github.com/nektos/act) and run `act` to run these checks locally before submission.
+Install [act](https://github.com/nektos/act) and run `act -P ubuntu-latest=node:18-buster-slim` to run these checks locally before submission.

 Steps vary depending on the architecture.
 You may need to specify your architecture with `--container-architecture` flag.